The Newton polygon of a planar singular curve and its subdivision: Two combinatorial lemmata

 Now we will use the widths of $B$ in the directions $(0,1),(1,1),(1,0)$ at the same time.
-Consider the directions $(0,1),(1,1)$, and define $x,y,x_1,y_1,x_2,y_2$ as in the previous lemmata.
-Now, $B$ contains the polygon $MM_1M_2NN_1N_2KK_1K_2LL_1L_2$.
+Consider the directions $(0,1),(1,1)$, and define $x,y,x_1,y_1,x_2,y_2$ as in the previous subsection.
+Now, $B$ contains the polygon $s(B)=MM_1M_2NN_1N_2KK_1K_2LL_1L_2$.
 Some of its vertices are allowed to coincide.
 Refer to Figure \ref{est3}.
-As earlier, we estimate the area of the difference between $B$ and the initial parallelogram.
+We assume that the polygon $s(B)$ satisfies the condition of $m$-thickness in the directions $(0,1),(1,0),(1,1)$.
+Our goal is to find an estimate for the area of $s(B)$ in terms of $m,a,x,y$.
+We can suppose that $s(B)$, with the above requirements, is the minimal polygon by area.

-\begin{lemma} The pairs of intervals $M_1M_2,N_1N_2$ and $K_1K_2,L_1L_2$ either share common vertex (like $K_1K_2$ and $L_1L_2$ in the bottom of Figure \ref{est3}), or are maximally far from each other (like $M_1M_2$ and $N_1N_2$ at the top of the picture). \end{lemma}
+\begin{lemma} The pairs of intervals $M_1M_2,N_1N_2$ and $K_1K_2,L_1L_2$ either share a common vertex (like $K_1K_2$ and $L_1L_2$ in the bottom of Figure \ref{est3}), or are maximally far from each other (like $M_1M_2$ and $N_1N_2$ at the top of the picture). \end{lemma}